-Getting the data you need isn’t always as simple as looking at your analytics tool’s dashboard presets; in fact, sometimes that information can actually be misleading!
-Here are three marketing data myths debunked by Wicked Reports Founder and CEO Scott Desgrosseilliers:
+Getting the marketing data you need isn’t always as simple as looking at your analytics tool’s dashboard presets; in fact, sometimes that information can actually be quite misleading!
+Here are five marketing data myths debunked.

-Whether you’re running ads on Facebook, Google, LinkedIn or anywhere else online, it’s essential to know the metrics that determine if a campaign is a success or failure.
-Use the wrong data and you risk pouring money into ads targeting an ineffective audience without even knowing it.
+Whether you’re running ads on Facebook, Google, LinkedIn or anywhere else online, it’s essential to know the metrics that determine whether a campaign is a success or failure.
+Use the wrong data and you risk pouring money into ineffective ads.

 Let’s say you’ve been running two ad campaigns for over a month — one running at $3.50 cost per click (CPC) and the other at $1.
 You check in on them daily and are growing to favor the $1 CPC ad for obvious reasons; you’re spending less than a third of the money on clicks for this campaign.

-It’s been a month with these same consistent results, so you stop the more costly ad.
+A month has passed with these same consistent results, so you stop the more costly ad.
 The next day, you notice that something horrifying has happened: Your sales came to a screeching halt.
 This can’t be possible, right?
-Unless you were looking at the wrong data to begin with.
+Unless you were looking at the wrong marketing data to begin with.

-Come to find out, the $3.50 CPC ad not only brought in a higher number of quality leads, but also converted those leads into much higher paying customers than the $1 one, resulting in more revenue coming from the ad you’d once pinned as a failure.
+Come to find out, the $3.50 CPC ad not only brought in a higher number of quality leads, but it also converted those leads into much higher-paying customers than the $1 ad, resulting in more revenue coming from the ad you’d once pinned as a failure.

 Why is ROI the magic number?
-Marketing tracking expert Scott Desgrosseilliers says, “Think about dating.
+Marketing analytics expert Scott Desgrosseilliers says, “Think about dating.
 If you’re trying to get married, cost per click is evaluating how much it cost you to take her to dinner.
-But the ROI is, “Did you fall in love or get married?”’
+But the ROI is, ‘Did you fall in love or get married?’”

-The answer is in the context: If your goal is to close more sales and generate more revenue, then your ROI can’t be calculated by simply counting how many people clicked on your ad — it just wouldn’t make sense.
+The answer is in the context: If your goal is to close more sales and generate more revenue, your ROI can’t be calculated by simply counting how many people clicked on your ad.

-For example, let’s say you send a promotional email every week to 1,000 subscribers on the same day at the same time.
-Your average open rate is 12%, but in the first week of April, you changed up your copy and noticed that 20% of your subscribers opened it.
+Let’s say you send a promotional email every week on the same day at the same time to 1,000 subscribers.
+Your average open rate is 12%, but in the first week of April, you changed your copy and noticed that 20% of your subscribers opened it.
 This email must be better, right?
 Not necessarily.

-It all goes back to your business goal.
+It all goes back to your goal.
 Ask yourself the following questions: